flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 .. _create_flytbase_account:

-Create a FlytBase account
+Create a FlytBase Account
 -------------------------

-FlytBase account allows you to activate your FlytOS by registering your device and also lets you manage your license subscriptions.
-Follow the steps given below to create your FlytBase account.
+FlytBase Account allows you to activate your FlytOS by registering your Flight Computer and also lets you manage your license subscriptions.
+Follow the steps given below to create your FlytBase Account.

-1) Connect your device to the internet.

-   .. note:: If you are connected to FlytPOD/PRO, you will have to be in client mode.
-Follow the :ref:`WiFi Setup Guide<flytpod router setup>` to do so.

-2) Create your account by signing up `here <http://my.flytbase.com>`_ and filling out the required information.
+1. Create your own account by signing up `here <http://my.flytbase.com>`_ and filling out the required information.
-3) Once done, an email ID confirmation link would be sent to your registered ID asking you to set a password for your account.
+2. Once done, an email ID confirmation link would be sent to your registered email ID asking you to set a password for your account.
-4) Login using your registered user ID and password.
+3. Login using your registered email ID and password.

 Preparing your Flight Computer
 ------------------------------

+FlytOS requires a lot of dependencies to be installed.
+For this, we have provided the following two approaches:

+* :ref:`Installing FlytOS Linux Image <FlytOS_linux_image>`
+* :ref:`Installing FlytOS dependencies in your custom image<install_dependencies>`

+.. _FlytOS_linux_image:

+Installing FlytOS Linux Image
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will help you in installing FlytOS Linux Image on a 32GB SD/eMMC card for your specific board.
-FlytOS is currently compatible with :ref:`FlytPOD<about flytpod>`, :ref:`FlytPOD PRO<about flytpod>`, :ref:`ODROID-XU4<hardware_setup>` and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
-FlytPOD/FlytPOD PRO comes with FlytOS Linux Image installed on their respective 32GB storage devices.
-Follow this step ONLY if you want to reflash your device.
+This section will help you in installing FlytOS Linux Image on any SD/eMMC card for your specific board.
+FlytOS is currently compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_ and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
+We would soon launch compatibility with a lot many popular SBC's available in the drone ecosystem.
+FlytPOD/PRO comes with FlytOS Linux Image pre-installed on their respective 32GB storage devices.
+Follow this step ONLY if you want to re-flash your FlytPOD/PRO device.

 This step requires you to have a registered FlytBase account.
-In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.
+In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.

 FlytPOD/PRO
-^^^^^^^^^^^
+"""""""""""

-Flytmage is pre-installed in FlytPOD and FlytPOD PRO.
-In case you want to reflash their respective 32GB SD/eMMC card , follow the steps given below.
+FlytOS Linux Image is pre-installed in FlytPOD/PRO.
+In case you want to re-flash their respective 32GB SD/eMMC card, or create a duplicate 32GB SD/eMMC card follow the steps given below.
+You can use 16GB SD/eMMC cards as well, but 32GB is preferable.

 **Image download:**

+1. `Login <http://my.flytbase.com>`_ to your FlytBase Account.
-1. Download the `FlytOS Linux Image <http://my.flytbase.com/FlytOS/>`_ for FlytPOD/FlytPOD PRO from your FlytBase account.
+2. Download the `FlytOS Linux Image <http://my.flytbase.com/FlytOS>`_ for FlytPOD/PRO from your FlytBase account.
-2. It is about 2.5 GBs in size compressed and ~ 8.5 GBs uncompressed.
+3. Download size of the image is about 2.5 GBs.
-3. Check md5sum to verify the integrity of downloaded file.
-Type ``md5sum name-of-the-file.img`` and compare the output to md5sum given near the download link.
+4. Check *md5sum* to verify the integrity of downloaded file:

+   * Linux- launch a terminal and execute the following command ``md5sum <path-to-downloaded-image>/flyt*.img.gz``.
+   * Windows- launch a command window and execute the following command ``CertUtil -hashfile <path-to-downloaded-image>/flyt*.img.gz MD5``.
+   * Mac OS- launch a terminal and execute the following command ``md5 <path-to-downloaded-image>/flyt*.img.gz``.
+5. Compare the md5 hash generated to *MD5 Hash* mentioned in the `download page <http://my.flytbase.com/FlytOS>`_.
+6. Uncompress/extract the downloaded image:

+   * Linux- launch a terminal and execute the following command ``gunzip <path-to-downloaded-image>/flyt*.img.gz``.
+   * Windows- download and install 7-zip from `here <http://www.7-zip.org/download.html>`_.
+Extract downloaded image using 7-zip.
-4. Uncompress the file using the following command in your terminal: ``gunzip name-of-the-file.img.gz``
+   * Mac OS- launch a terminal and execute the following command ``gunzip <path-to-downloaded-image>/flyt*.img.gz``.

-**Image write to SD Card:**
+**Image write to SD/eMMC Card:**

 1. We recommend using a 32 GB SD Card, but a 16 GB card would work fine too.
 2. Format the micro SD Card.